Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

-In view of the aforementioned results we see that most studies are focusing on the behavior of solutions of 3D compressible Euler equations.
+In view of the aforementioned results we see that most studies are focusing on the behavior of solutions for 3D compressible Euler equations.
 These historical results \cite{DLS,WQEuler} related to rough solutions in three dimensions successfully exploited the vector-field method in the case of non-zero vorticity, where the regularity of velocity and density are optimal.
-One may ask that what's the sharp Sobolev regularity of the initial data for 2D compressible Euler equations if controlling it's local well-posedness, and whether the vector-field method could solve the 2D problem.
-In fact, the vector-field methods may not work very well for 2D problem, for the conformal energy in 2D is not ideal.
+One may ask that whether the vector-field method could solve the 2D problem.
+In fact, the vector-field methods may not work very well for the 2D problem, for the conformal energy in 2D is not ideal.
 We persuade the readers to Geba's work \cite{Geba}.
 But, we noticed that the sharp regularity problem of 2D quasilinear wave equations is included in Smith-Tataru \cite{ST}.
 Our starting point is the result of Smith-Tataru \cite{ST}, which, for generic nonlinear wave equations in two dimensions, yields the sharp local well-posedness in $H^{\frac{7}{4}+}$.
-However, this result can not be directly applied in the case of compressible Euler equations unless the fluid is assumed to be irrotational.
+However, this result cannot be directly applied in the case of compressible Euler equations unless the fluid is assumed to be irrotational.
 Instead, in the general case, the compressible Euler flow can be seen as a coupling of a wave equation and a transport equation for the vorticity, which causes many difficulties.
 Let us explain the difficulty of the problem and the difference between quasilinear wave equations and compressible Euler equations.

-To lower the Sobolev exponent of Cauchy problem \eqref{CEE0}-\eqref{id}, the key is to prove a type of Strichartz estimates.
-If the vorticity is zero, one could observe that there is a type of Strichartz estimates $\|d\bv, d \rho\|_{L^4_t L^\infty_x}$ from Smith-Tataru's result \cite{ST}, where the regularity $s$ should be greater than $\frac{7}{4}$.
-With non-zero vorticity, what's the situation of Strichartz estimate.
+To lower the Sobolev exponent of Cauchy problem \eqref{CEE0}--\eqref{id}, the key is to prove a type of Strichartz estimate.
+If the vorticity is zero, one could observe that there is a type of Strichartz estimate $\|d\bv, d \rho\|_{L^4_t L^\infty_x}$ from Smith-Tataru's result \cite{ST}, where the regularity $s$ should be greater than $\frac{7}{4}$.
+With non-zero vorticity, what's the situation of Strichartz estimate?
 In particular, there are no Strichartz estimates for the vorticity.
 Let us see the coupled system.
 Precisely, $\partial \varpi$ is a source term in the wave equation,

 and $\varpi$ satisfies